MayLau-CbL/flutter_horizontal_data_table/README.md

       this.verticalScrollController,
       this.verticalScrollbarStyle,
       this.horizontalScrollbarStyle,
-      this.enablePullToRefresh = true,
+      this.enablePullToRefresh = false,
-      this.refreshIndicatorHeight: 60,
+      this.refreshIndicatorHeight = 60.0,
       this.refreshIndicator: const WaterDropHeader(),
       this.onRefresh: (){},
       this.htdRefreshController: _hdtRefreshController,
+      this.scrollPhysics,
       }
      )